Cenovus Energy Inc. (CVE) Shares Down Despite Recent Market Volatility

-Cenovus Energy Inc. (NYSE: CVE)’s stock price has decreased by -0.93 compared to its previous closing price of 19.36.
-Nevertheless, the company has seen a 3.23% surge in its stock price over the last five trading sessions.
+Cenovus Energy Inc. (NYSE: CVE)’s stock price has decreased by -5.94 compared to its previous closing price of 18.35. but the company has seen a -10.01% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Cenovus Energy Inc. (NYSE: CVE) Right Now?

-The price-to-earnings ratio for Cenovus Energy Inc. (NYSE: CVE) is above average at 8.18x.
-The 36-month beta value for CVE is also noteworthy at 2.27.
-There are mixed opinions on the stock, with 16 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+Cenovus Energy Inc. (NYSE: CVE) has a higher price-to-earnings ratio of 7.48x compared to its average ratio, and the 36-month beta value for CVE is at 2.27.
+Analysts have varying views on the stock, with 16 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for CVE is $24.27, which is $5.41 above than the current price.
-The public float for CVE is 1.38B, and at present, short sellers hold a 3.20% of that float.
-The average trading volume of CVE on March 07, 2023 was 6.22M shares.
+The average price suggested by analysts for CVE is $24.17, which is $6.54 above the current market price.
+The public float for CVE is 1.38B, and currently, shorts hold a 3.64% of that float.
+The average trading volume for CVE on March 14, 2023 was 6.14M shares.

 CVE’s Market Performance

-The stock of Cenovus Energy Inc. (CVE) has seen a 3.23% increase in the past week, with a 4.18% rise in the past month, and a -2.39% fall in the past quarter.
-The volatility ratio for the week is 2.96%, and the volatility levels for the past 30 days are at 3.53% for CVE.
-The simple moving average for the last 20 days is 1.44% for CVE stock, with a simple moving average of 0.87% for the last 200 days.
+CVE stock saw a decrease of -10.01% in the past week, with a monthly decline of -10.71% and a quarterly a decrease of -4.22%.
+The volatility ratio for the week is 4.01%, and the volatility levels for the last 30 days are 3.68% for Cenovus Energy Inc. (CVE).
+The simple moving average for the last 20 days is -8.12% for CVE stock, with a simple moving average of -8.92% for the last 200 days.

 Analysts’ Opinion of CVE